ElmoreV/TaskPlanner_javareact/Erger.md

 	- Use hierarchical instead (but it's not ideal, it still is annoying)
 	- Maybe do a .. hide all tasks or something
 - :yellow_heart: Not being able to duplicate multiple tasks at once (forgetting which tasks are already copied): 6m
+- :heart: It does not feel right to Complete or Delete tasks that are just impossible (due to not necessary, deadline, no resources, etc.) - 6m
 - :yellow_heart: Not being able to remove items from the weekly list on the weekly list: 4m
+- :orange_heart: Cannot order the tasks/topics on the topic view - 4m
 - :green_heart: Not being able to duplicate-drag tasks to other topics without stopping midway/taking a long time/being annoyed: 3m
-- :heart: Not being able to partially complete a task - 3m
+- :purple_heart: Not being able to partially complete a task - 3m
 - :yellow_heart: :blue_heart: Adding a task, while only showing repeated tasks, should add a repeated task: 3m
-- :heart: Not being able to have a main task and subtasks - 2m
+- :purple_heart: Not being able to have a main task and subtasks - 3m
+- :orange_heart: Not being able to edit task text on the weekly view - 3m
+- :heart: Cannot mark a task as Blocked - 2m
 - :green_heart: When sorting all the new tasks - giving them a place - it was hard to find my way around.
 2m
-- :orange_heart: Not being able to edit task text on the weekly view - 2m
-- :orange_heart: Cannot order the tasks/topics on the topic view - 3m
 - :green_heart: Dragging on the planning list has the wrong visual feedback when dragging downwards - 2m
 - :orange_heart: Not being able to make a new root topic when the button is not in view: 1m
 - :orange_heart: Text editing tends to slow down if you type more - 1m
 - :yellow_heart: Delete and duplicate should be near each other.
 Completed and repeated should be near each other: 1m
 -  :yellow_heart: There is no easy way to deduplicate a duplicated task - 1m
-- :heart: Cannot mark a task as Blocked - 1m
-- :heart: Cannot mark a task as Impossible - 1m
-- :green_heart: Dragging a task (in planned list) below the entire list, should put it at the bottom.
+- :green_heart: Dragging a task (in planned list) below the entire list, should put it at the bottom. - 1m

 ## Import/export